ENPH353-LukasF-ZacharyC/controller_pkg/Driving Logs.md

 - Crosswalks don't seem to interfer with driving and moment selection
 - Issues seen at intersection where the car will drive to the center of the intersection and then either select the right or left path

+Completes a lap around the outside with 50% consistency (No car or pedestrian)

 ## Nov 10-14, 2021
 ### Navigation

 - Add intersection detection, when at an intersection there are significantly more road pixels which can be easily counted and compared to a constant
 - When we detect an intersection we can add a twist bias to go in the direction we want
 - New Issue seen: when starting script from starting position car will either run off road or generally go right not left
 - Solution: Hard code start to turn left for a second or two